dhuseby/did-git-spec/did-git-spec.md

 ## Update
 **1. Repository DID**

 There aren't currently any keys associated with the respository, so there will ne no need to update the Public Keys in the DID document.
-The process to change the maintainers or the canonical endpoint should be defined in the `.did/governance.md` file.
+The process to change the maintainers or the canonical endpoint should be defined in the `did/governance.md` file.

 **2. Contributor DID**

-To update a Contributor DID document, remove the previous DID document from the repository and commit.
-This commit should be signed by the private key of the DID document being removed.
-Then create a new DID document with the appropriate information and commit to the repository.
-This commit should be signed by the private key of the DID document being added.
+To update a Contributor DID document, update the current DID document in the repository and rename the file to reflect the new public key.
+Once all changes have been made commit and sign with the private key of the DID document before it was changed.

-TODO:

-1. We need a way to verify that the person making each of these changes has the appropriate keys to prevent unauthorized updates.
-Is there a cleaner way to do this?

 ## Delete (Revoke)

 **1. Repository DID**

-The DID for the repository can be deleted by removing the `.did/repo.did` file from the respository and performaing a commit.
-The signature of this commit should correspond to one of the maintainers in the `.did/repo.did#authentication list.
+The DID for the repository can be deleted by removing the `did/repo.did` file from the respository and performaing a commit.
+The signature of this commit should correspond to one of the maintainers in the `did/repo.did#authentication list.

 **2. Contributor DID**

-Deletion of a personal did will remove the file from `.did/<author key id>.did`.
+Deletion of a personal did will remove the file from `did/<author key id>.did`.
 The `<author did key>.did` is maintained in history which supports provability.
-The signature over this change should correspond to one of the maintainers in the `.did/repo.did#authentication list or the private key of the associated DID document itself.
+The signature over this change should correspond to one of the maintainers in the `did/repo.did#authentication list or the private key of the associated DID document itself.

 TODO:
     - What happens when re-established?  (confirm: new repo.did = new commit hash = new did?)